Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Before we begin

 **You must have an official copy of the base game!
 Pirated/torrented copies will *not* work!** You need an official CD, the Steam version, or the GOG version.
-This isn't just heresay, this is true of every Bethesda game Morrowind and forward.
+This isn't just hearsay, this is true of every Bethesda game Morrowind and forward.
 All mod tools (LOOT/BOSS, Mod Organizer, Wyre Bash, MWSE/OBSE/SKSE, xEdit, etc) and even many mods themselves just don't work properly on unofficial copies of the game.
 The exact reasoning is fairly technical in explanation, but it's not an anti-piracy measure, it's just a fact of the game engine and how tools hook in.
 I'm not inherently anti-piracy, I actually think it has a lot of value for several reasons.
 However, for the sake of this guide, if you don't have an official copy you can expect everything to break.
 You likely won't even be able to start the game properly.
 As a veteran player of the series, **I offer exactly 0 help if you don't have an official copy**.

 **You should always read the mod page or glance through the readme of any mod we're downloading**, so you'll at least be aware of what you're getting and what your options are.
 Mod are, above all else, personal preference.
 Knowledge is power!

 As well: While many of the mods here may be compatible with OpenMW, many are not.
 Do not attempt to follow this guide with OpenMW!
 It is an amazing accomplishment by the community, but this guide is not attuned to it.

 All installation of mods (with minor exception, mainly for tools like MGE/MCP/Mlox) will be done with Mod Organizer 2, which has built-in support for Morrowind.
-This is highly recommended, as it allows you to very easily disable files/folders or mods, re-order mods or plugins and otherwise.
+This is highly recommended, as it allows you to very easily disable files/folders or mods, supports subfolders within mods, re-order mods or plugins and otherwise.
 It makes maintenance of a large mod list effortless, hence its heavy adoption in the Skyrim modding scene.
 (Do not substitute with NMM, Vortex or otherwise.
 Seriously.
 It *will* break things.)

 However: [Wrye Bash (Polemo's Fork)](https://www.nexusmods.com/morrowind/mods/45439/) is an *excellent* alternative.
 While a little less friendly at face value, it offers a similar ability to revert the game and mods to their base state upon revising your list.
 It's a fantastically made tool, and we'll be installing it anyways for some of its feature set.